Respiration Rate Meter -

 Loose Produce Respiration Rate

 Loose produce may be placed inside a chamber of approximately 2 litres in volume.
 This chamber is sealed and the oxygen, carbon dioxide and humidity levels monitored by recirculating the air inside it through the appropriate sensors.
 Before recirculation, the composition of the gas in the chamber may be changed by purging with any blend of nitrogen, carbon dioxide or oxygen.
-The changes in the 3 gasses are plotted in real time, and stored for future reference.
+The changes in the 3 gases are plotted in real time, and stored for future reference.
 From these the rates of respiration can be determined.
 Also the changes at different temperatures may be monitored.

 Whole Package Testing

 A shelf is conveniently located above the loose produce chamber in the controlled temperature cabinet.
 Once the temperature has reached equlibrium a probe needle is inserted in the package and located towards the centre of the produce.
 The atmosphere at this point is then drawn into the system, in much the same way as the loose produce chamber.
 The output gas from the sensors may be returned to the package via a secondary probe.
 This will help maintain an undisturbed environment in the package.
-If required the composition of the gasses in the pack may be controlled as in the Loose Produce Chamber Again the changes over time may be monitored.
+If required the composition of the gases in the pack may be controlled as in the Loose Produce Chamber Again the changes over time may be monitored.
 Also the change at different temperatures may be measured.

 Extension tubes are provided to allow the sampling of a whole package that is located in a chill cabinet nearby to the instrument.